reAudioPlayer/one/README.md

 If your website is listed here and you do not want it to be scraped, simply open an issue and it will be removed as soon as possible.
 Note: reAudioPlayer One shows only publicly available data, nicely formatted and integrated into its own app.

+Or as CEV put it:<>

+The owner makes every effort to ensure that the content provided on this website does not infringe any applicable legislation or the rights of third parties.
+However, it is not always possible to achieve such a result.
+In such cases, users are requested, without prejudice to their legal rights, to submit complaints preferably by creating an issue.

 ## Installation

 Make sure you have [Python 3](https://www.python.org/downloads/) installed on your computer.